Drunk0Smurf/ARR-Import-Suite/README.md

-# ARR-Import-Suite
-Bulk import movies, shows, artists &amp; indexers into Radarr, Sonarr, Prowlarr and Lidarr from a single drag-and-drop HTML file.
-No install, no server, no nonsense.
-Includes cookie manager for private trackers and one-click Prowlarr sync.

 # 🎬 *Arr Bulk Importer

 A free, open-source, single-file web tool for bulk importing movies, shows, artists and indexers into your self-hosted **Radarr**, **Sonarr**, **Prowlarr** and **Lidarr** instances — all from a clean, dark UI that runs entirely in your browser.